NVIDIA/NeMo/README.md

 used for training.
 They should follow the same structure and guidelines as the existing model configurations.

-### 5.4.1 Example: Changing Embedding Type for T5 models
+#### 5.4.1 Example: Changing Embedding Type for T5 models
 <a id="markdown-example-changing-embedding-time-for-t5-models" name="example-changing-embedding-time-for-t5-models"></a>

 Here we show an example to change the embedding type for T5 models.
 Let's assume a case you want to train a 220M T5 model.
-Instead of using default absolute learnable positional embedding, you want to use relative positional embeddings.
+Instead of using default absolute learnable positional embeddings, you want to use relative positional embeddings.

 First of all, you might want to check the training configuration file in `conf/training/(model_type)/(model_size).yaml`.